Compare the best CFD brokers for trading

 There are many things to look out for, we recommend these as your core focus when picking the best CFD provider:

-- Use a regulated platform – All of your trading activity on CFDs in the United Kingdom is regulated by the Financial Conduct Authority (FCA).
-Regulation provides safety for market participants and ensures that those trading with CFD brokers in the UK are protected.
+- Use a regulated platform – All of your trading activity in the United Kingdom is regulated by the Financial Conduct Authority (FCA).
+Regulation provides safety for market participants and ensures that those trading with CFD brokerages in the UK are protected.

 - Payment Method Variety – Variation in payment methods allows the user of the CFD platform great choice in deciding how to fund or withdraw from the trading account.
 No longer are users stuck with the old methods that are slow and cumbersome.
 When trading CFDs, you typically get convenient deposit methods such as credit/debit cards and e-wallets such as Skrill, Neteller and PayPal.

-- Large Asset Selection – The best CFD trading platform will have a large number of assets, providing you with flexibility in terms of what you can trade.
+- Large Asset Selection – The best CFD provider will have a large number of assets, providing you with flexibility in terms of what you can trade.
 Is the currency market in a slow march?
 You can switch over to stocks or indices.
-Choose CFD brokers with a large asset selection such as stocks, bonds and more and you won’t get stuck in non-performing markets.
+Choose brokers with a large asset selection such as stocks, bonds and more and you won’t get stuck in non-performing markets.

 - Good reputation – CFD brokerages may have a good offering but if their user experience leaves something to be desired they’re probably best avoided.
 Always check for online reviews provided by real, verified users.
 This step can save you a lot of trouble in the long run.

-- Ease of use – The best CFD trading platform is well-designed and pleasing to the eye.
+- Ease of use – The top CFD trading platforms are well-designed and pleasing to the eye.
 Badly designed platforms can be counter intuitive to use and induce visual fatigue over long periods of use.
 Speed and ease of use are vital factors when you’re trading.

 - Demo account – Many brokers offer demo accounts to test your skills in a ‘false’ market environment.
 It mimics the real world, but your balance is essentially fake.
 Start with £100 or £100,000 and trade away!